 21st May 2019 in Business

-Gareth Neill, Manager of the Destination Cathedral Quarter Business Improvement District (BID), is delighted with the investment.
+That’s the view of Gareth Neill, manager of the Destination Cathedral Quarter Business Improvement District (BID).